jsalignon/cactus/docs/5_DA/Split.md

   - R files that contain gene sets (i.e. to find enriched ontologies, for Venn diagrams plots).

 In additions, two types of tables are produced: res_simple and res_filter.
 These two tables contain the same columns: the 5 key components (ET, PF, FC, TV and COMP), a peak_id column (Null for mRNA-Seq results), chromosome, gene name and id, pvalue and adjusted p-value and log2 fold changes.
 These two tables differ in their format:
   - res_simple: each result is reported with the filters that it passes that are combined with "|" (i.e PF: 'all|prom').
-This file allows to quickly browse all results.
+This allows to quickly browse all results.
-  - res_filter: only results passing filters are reported and each filter it pass is on a different line (so 'all' and 'prom' would be on two different lines in the previous example).
+  - res_filter: only results passing filters are reported and each passed filter is on a different line (so 'all' and 'prom' would be on two different lines in the previous example).
 This file should be smaller as it exclude all the non-significant results.

 ### Parameters
 - **_params.split__threshold_type_**: Defines if the threshold cuttoff is based on FDR (adjusted p-value) or rank.
 Default: 'FDR'.
 Options: 'FDR', 'rank'.